 Faiths Still Unknown

-In addition to all the known religious paths are the approaches throughout creation as yet unknown to us.
-Wherever beings purify themselves and thus allow the Divine Light to express through them, our homage is to them and their great faiths which are one with all others in essence.
+In addition to all the known religious and secular paths, there are approaches to these same goals that are as yet unknown to us.
+Wherever beings purify themselves and thus allow the Divine Light to express itself, we offer our homage to them and their faiths, which in essence are one with all other spiritual traditions.

 Flag with an unfilled circle, a symbol representing other faiths and spiritual paths not yet known.